Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

 where $\left(\Cormat_{ss}^*(\vartheta)\right)_{\neg k}$ is the penalized genetic or residual correlation matrix given the corresponding penalty $\vartheta$ estimated using the $K-1$ folds.
 The non-penalized correlation matrix $(\Cormat_{ss}^{*})_k$ is estimated using the left-out fold.
 Each left-out fold is weighed by $w_k$, which is equal to the number of genotypes or individuals in that fold for the genetic and residual correlation matrix, respectively.
 See \citet{Peetersetal2019} for further details.
 We use an efficient implementation to minimize (\ref{eq:reg_minimization}) which results in iterations of complexity $O(p^*)$ as opposed to $O(p^{*3})$ due to the repeated inversion of $\Cormat_{ss}^{*}(\vartheta)_{\neg k}$ required in the naive minimization.
 This leads to faster optimization, especially if optimal penalty values are close to the bounds.
-Details regarding our implementation can be found in SM Section \ref{SM:D}.
+Details regarding our implementation can be found in SM Section 3.
 Note that both $\Cormath_{ss}^{g*}(\vartheta_g^\ddagger)$ and $\Cormath_{ss}^{\epsilon*}(\vartheta_\epsilon^\ddagger)$ balance the unbiased but high-variance estimated correlation matrices with the biased but stable identity matrix, optimizing the bias-variance trade-off.
-We may use another target matrix $\mathbf{T}$ instead of the identity if prior information is available in the form of, for example, covariance estimates from earlier experiments.
+While our approach uses the identity matrix, we may use another target matrix $\mathbf{T}$ in (\ref{eq:identity_reg}) instead if prior information is available in the form of, for example, covariance estimates from earlier trials.
 The only requirement is that $\mathbf{T}$ is a positive-definite correlation matrix.

-\subsection{Latent dimension (step IV)}
+\subsubsection{Latent dimension (step IV)}

 In principle, the model specified in (\ref{eq:full_model}) is valid for any latent dimension $m \leq \frac{1}{2} \left[2p + 1 - (8p + 1)^{1/2}\right]$ \citep{Ledermann1937}.
 We must specify an estimate for $m$ prior to fitting the factor model and obtaining an estimate for the other parameters in $\params$, however.
 To do so we use a lower eigenvalue bound based on the Marchenko-Pastur distribution \citep{Marcenko&pastur1967}: